 And if you are going to be specific make sure you know the exact reason you want to track that particular expenditure.
 If you want to track how much you spend on shampoo – be my guest – but what purpose will it serve?
 Will your overall budget be saved by knowing your shampoo spending total?
 Maybe but probably not.

-It’s easy to make too many categories – I did it at first too.
+It’s easy to make too many budget categories – I did it at first too.
 But I whittled it down until I was only tracking the numbers that mattered.
 And that’s what I recommend to you as well my friend.